 But not you.

-The most important reason you’ve got to cold call is that most jobs are not advertised.
-So if your job search involves mostly responding to ads on job boards and employer career pages, you’ve put yourself in the extreme competition for the smaller pool of jobs that do get posted.
-Cold calling is how you go after the larger pool of unadvertised or hidden jobs.
+The most important reason you’ve got to cold call is that many jobs are not advertised.
+So if your job search involves mostly responding to ads on job boards and employer career pages, you’ve put yourself in the extreme competition for the smaller pool of jobs that do get posted, and against the millions of other candidates applying the same way.
+What’s more, human recruiters might not ever even review your application.
+Cold calling is the way to make it past these hurdles and get in front of the hiring manager.

 It does help to send a value proposition letter before you call, hard-copy or email, but it isn’t necessary.
 What’s critical about cold calling is that you are being proactive, taking control of your job search and your destiny by targeting unpublished jobs.
 What’s critical is that you stop putting yourself in competition with the herd that follows online job postings.
 What’s critical is that you go after the companies that really fire you up and get in their face.